pohacarai0/test-juanmora/README.md

 Before reporting, please quickly check the **[Latest Feature Documentation](#-latest-feature-documentation)** above to see if the behavior you're observing is part of a recent update.

-If you still believe you've found a bug, or if you have an idea for an improvement:
+If you still believe you've found a bug:

 * **Found a bug?** 🐞 Please help us by reporting it!
-* **Have an idea for an improvement?** ✨ We'd love to hear it!

 ➡️ **To report an issue or suggest a feature, please [create a new issue here](https://github.com/iMusicianOps/desk/issues/new/choose).**